Identity in Adolescence

 The road to independence can be bumpy

-Plus not all young people navigate this gradual shift from dependence to independence in exactly the same way.
-Some jump at it with gusto and others dip their toes in more gradually.
+Of course not all young people navigate this gradual shift from dependence to independence in exactly the same way.
 No matter what it looks like though, forming their own identity in adolescence is an important developmental stage.

 Loosen, but don’t let go